peterz1991/peterz1991.github.io/pages/2_Resources.md

 Everything of Coding
 ====================================
 - [Awesome Series on Github]("https://github.com/sindresorhus/awesome").
 Basically you can find everything about coding here.
 It's a collection of awesome projects!
-- Compressive Sensing Group at Rice Univ.
-Unfortunately, recently they moved the website to another place where I could not find.

 Compressive Sensing
 =====================================
 - [Nuit Blanche]("http://nuit-blanche.blogspot.com/").
 If you are telling me that you do some compressive sensing but you never heard about Nuit Blanche, you should probably do your homework again.
-- [Rice ]
+- Compressive Sensing Group at Rice Univ.
+Unfortunately, recently they moved the website to another place where I could not find.

 Optimization
 ================================